ismoaulaskari/music-superhero/README.md

 Note that this is just a toy for a tehcnology test!
 If you're serious about music you might try something like Intelliscore.

 For installation instructions, see the base project this was forked from!
+<b>For some reason, recording does not always work the first time the browser is started on Chromium(the logs show no permission to use the mic).
+This can be fixed by clicking the url of the browser tab and pressing enter to reload the page!</b>

 Tuntikirjanpito <a href="tunnit.txt">täällä!</a>